 - Place the pastrami in a 100°F pre-heated Bradley Smoker and begin applying four hours of smoke.

-- After the first two hours of smoke increase the temperature to 225°F. For smoke flavour I like to use 2 hours of oak, and finished with 2 hour of apple.
+- After the first two hours of smoke, increase the temperature to 225°F. For smoke flavour I like to use 2 hours of oak, and finished with 2 hours of apple.

 - Smoke/cook until the internal temperature reaches 150° F.